Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Related Research

 In summary, the literature reveals a growing interest in incorporating spatial awareness, biological inspiration, and UQ into RL systems.
-However, there remains a gap in integrating these elements into a cohesive framework.
+However, there remains a gap in integrating these elements into a cohesive framework that simultaneously provides biological plausibility, explicit spatial encoding, and natural uncertainty handling within a single neural architecture.
 Our work on ring attractors aims to bridge this gap by providing a biologically plausible model that inherently captures spatial relations and can be extended to handle uncertainty, potentially leading to more robust and efficient RL agents.